How corporate storytelling affects your bottom line

 Corporate storytelling example #1: Setting up an investor pitch

 The corporate team might craft a broad story, like how the company was founded or why it exists.
 When a start-up is seeking funding, they put together an investor pitch to convince potential investors that the idea is worth pursuing.
 In addition to data about market size, costs, and potential return on investment, the best pitches tell a story about how the company started.
 When a potential funder hears about the founders’ humble beginnings in a garage, a grade-school idea that took off, or a community need that has been ignored for far too long, it can help bring context and color to the pitch.
-These storytelling details make it easy for the start-up to stand out amongst a sea of other start-ups, and it can help the funder see the potential of the idea.
+These storytelling details make it easy for the start-up to stand out amongst a sea of other start-ups, and they can help the funder see the potential of the idea.

 Corporate storytelling example #2: Reshaping a corporate story